public-engineering/vpn_deployer-deploy_tools/README.md

 VPN Deployer
 ===

-**Note: I no longer endorse the use of DigitalOcean.
-This project is for archive purposes only; I recommend using the [user-data script](https://raw.githubusercontent.com/jmarhee/dockvpn/master/provision.sh) with any Ubuntu or Debian machine on a provider, more details can be found [here](https://github.com/jmarhee/vpn_deployer#running-your-own-instance-of-the-deployer).**
+**Note: If you are not a user of DigitalOcean, but wish to deploy the server, I recommend using the [user-data script](https://raw.githubusercontent.com/jmarhee/dockvpn/master/provision.sh) with any Ubuntu or Debian machine on a provider, more details can be found [here](https://github.com/jmarhee/vpn_deployer#running-your-own-instance-of-the-deployer).**

 Deploys a Docker-based VPN server one-click solution on DigitalOcean.
 The package this deploys is <a href="https://github.com/jmarhee/dockvpn">jmarhee/dockvpn</a>.